dorianpl/backbaseAssignment/README.md

 * driver.platform=<b>grid</b>
 * driver.selenium.grid.url=

-Selenium Grid can be e.g. in local with docker usage.
+Selenium Grid url can point to external instance url or local instance created with e.g. docker.

 ## How to run tests with Maven